Canada Russia '72: Part 2

 The Canadians quickly score in the 3rd period to make it 5–4.
 Later in the game, Yvan Cournoyer scores to tie the game.
 Eagleson notices from the stands that the goal light did not go on and storms to the timekeeper's box.
-Eagleson is subdued by the Russian guards and appears to be being arrested.
+Eagleson is subdued by the Soviet guards and appears to be being arrested.
 Team Canada, led by Pete Mahovlich, storm the area and rescue Eagleson from the guards.
 As he's being walked backed to the Canadian bench, an angered Eagleson shoves his fist to the crowd.
-At the Canadians' bench, Eagleson tells Sinden that he noticed the goal light didn't go on and went to the timekeeper's box to make sure the Russians didn't cheat them out of a goal.
-Late during the game, Gresko comes to the Canadian bench and informs Eagleson that if the game ends in a tie, the Russians will win the series based on goal differential (the Russians had two more goals than the Canadians).
+At the Canadians' bench, Eagleson tells Sinden that he noticed the goal light didn't go on and went to the timekeeper's box to make sure the Soviets didn't cheat them out of a goal.
+Late during the game, Gresko comes to the Canadian bench and informs Eagleson that if the game ends in a tie, the Soviets will win the series based on goal differential (the Soviets had two more goals than the Canadians).
 Esposito overhears the conversation, and becomes more determined to win the game, even refusing to get off the ice despite being fatigued.
 In the last minute of the game, Henderson calls Pete Mahovlich off the ice and skates to the net.
 Though he doesn't score, Esposito shoots the puck at Tretiak.
 Henderson picks up the rebound and scores to give the Canadians a 6–5 lead with 34 seconds left in the game.
 The Canadians clear the bench and crowd Henderson in celebration.
 Team Canada holds the lead and wins the game, thus winning the series.
 As the game ends, one of the Canadian players picks up the game-winning puck (the camera does not show the player's face or number, therefore leaving the player's identity unknown.)

-As the Canadians proudly celebrate in the dressing room, Alexander Yakushev gifts the team with a samovar from the Russians.
+As the Canadians proudly celebrate in the dressing room, Alexander Yakushev gifts the team with a samovar from the Soviets.
 Esposito accepts the samovar, and gives Yakushev a hockey stick and a beer in return on behalf of the team.
 As the team continues celebrating, Sinden and Ferguson quietly sit in their room.
 Ferguson asks Sinden if he wants to join them.
 Sinden says he needs a few minutes to "take this all in".
 A handshake between the two follows, as they continue to sit silently in their room (In the extended version, Sinden leaves and Ferguson breaks down in tears).